 Focus on User Experience

 Modern search engines are really smart and they know what the user wants and if a web page does have it or not.
-Therefore, it’s important that the content and your website provides what the user wants in a proper manner.
+Therefore, the content and your website must provide what the user wants properly.

 When we talk about User experience, we primarily talk about the presentation and design of your WordPress blog.